chainwayxyz/token-bridge/README.md

 ```

 > [!WARNING]
 > Make sure reported destination USDC total supply in logs of the above script matches with the actual value by checking it on destination chain explorer.
-If the value is incorrect, do not proceed with the next steps and investigate the issue.In this script, total supply of USDC on destination chain is read directly from destination RPC.
+If the value is incorrect, do not proceed with the next steps and investigate the issue.
+In this script, total supply of USDC on destination chain is read directly from destination RPC.
 If RPC is not reliable, you may consider deploying a cross-chain reader contract utilizing `lzRead` and use that contract as the `destUSDCSupplySetter` instead.

 6. Transfer the proxy admin of USDC to Circle's given address: